Frequently Asked Questions

 Additionally, Addgene has implemented an electronic MTA system designed to streamline the MTA process.
 If you are the authorized signatory for MTAs at your institution, please see our MTA page or contact email@example.com to learn more about electronic MTA approval.

-A: The MTA must be signed by someone who is authorized to approve legal documents on behalf of your institution.
-Generally for institutions within the United States, a member of the Technology Transfer, Sponsored Research Administration, or General Counsel Office is authorized to sign the MTA.
-For non-US institutions that do not have these departments, the Principal Investigator or Department Head may be authorized to sign the MTA.
+The MTA must be signed by a person who is authorized to approve legal documents on behalf of your institution.
+Generally, for institutions within the United States, a member of the Technology Transfer, Sponsored Research Administration, or General Counsel Office is authorized to sign the MTA.
+For non-US institutions that do not have these departments, a dean or head of department may be authorized to sign the MTA.
 If you are unsure if you can sign an MTA, you should always check with a member of your administration whether you may sign legal agreements on behalf of your entire organization.

 Any terms listed on the UBMTA itself cannot be edited.
 Addgene is required to use the unedited UBMTA for all plasmid transfers between the providing institutions and the recipient institutions.
 Addgene helps to gather the signatures and facilitate the MTA approval process but we cannot make any changes to the UBMTA.
 If you or your legal department has questions about the terms of the UBMTA, please contact us at email@example.com.